-Enter the number of Infringement Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
-Enter the number "0" if you had none.
+If you select "Yes," please enter the number of Infringement Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
 When completing this section, the number of notices for the period must include all notices issued to either the accredited contractor or any subcontractors of the accredited contractor working on site during the reporting period.

-An Infringement Notice, is as defined in the legislation of the jurisdiction in which the project is being undertaken, and is issued by the relevant WHS authority.
+An Infringement Notice is as defined in the legislation of the jurisdiction in which the project is being undertaken, and is issued by the relevant WHS authority.
 WHS regulations may allow for Infringement Notices to be issued as an alternative to prosecution for an offence that is not indictable.